What is competitive neutrality?

 - the subject matter of the complaint has been raised with the Government business and the complainant has reasonable grounds for not being satisfied with the response to the complaint.

 What will IPART do?

-If the Minister for Customer Service refers the matter to IPART, then IPART has 10 weeks to investigate and report on the complaint.
+If the Premier refers the matter to IPART, then IPART has 10 weeks to investigate and report on the complaint.
 IPART must publish its report.

 What happens next?